-Diplo offers a wide range of capacity development in-situ and online workshops covering different topics, from public speaking to diplomatic protocol and dealing with the media.
+Diplo Academy offers a wide range of capacity development in-situ and online workshops covering different topics, from public speaking to diplomatic protocol and dealing with the media.
 Workshops are exercise-based, and aim to help participants identify and overcome challenges by providing practical tips, tools, and solutions.

 Intercultural Communication Essentials workshop